SWeav02/baderkit/docs/usage.md

 ## Python
 ### The Bader Class
-The original goal of this project was to make the results of Bader analysis more readily available for further analysis in more complex workflows.
+The original goal of this project was to make the results of Bader analysis easily accessible for more complex python codes.
 The core functionality is found in the `Bader` class, which can be readily created by providing the path to a VASP `CHGCAR`/`ELFCAR` or a `.cube` file.